sjanefullerton/Sentiment-Analysis/README.md

 - **combine.py**: Script for combining multiple datasets and cleaning the data (e.g., removing duplicates and irrelevant text).
 - **analysistransformers.py**: Script for applying sentiment analysis and emotion classification using transformer models (e.g., fine-tuned `distilbert`).
 - **deep_learning.py**: Script for applying deep learning-based models to sentiment analysis (including training and evaluation).
-- **deep_learning_balanced.py**: A variation of the `deep_learning.py` script that applies class balancing techniques to improve model performance on imbalanced datasets.
 - **gradient_boosting.py**: Script that applies gradient boosting techniques (e.g., XGBoost) to predict sentiment.
 - **logistic_regression.py**: Script for sentiment analysis using logistic regression.
 - **naive_bayes.py**: Script that applies the Naive Bayes classifier for sentiment analysis.